-Yes.
-You can elect instead to receive a fixed income, in which case the trust would be called a charitable remainder annuity trust.
-This means that, regardless of the trust’s performance, your income will not change.
+If you elect instead to receive a fixed income, the trust would be called a charitable remainder annuity trust (CRAT).
+This means that, regardless of the trust’s performance, your income won't change.

 This option is usually a good choice at older ages.
-It does not provide protection against inflation like a unitrust does, but some people like the security of being able to count on a definite amount of income each year.
+It does not provide protection against inflation like a unitrust does, but some people like the security of being able to count on a definite amount of annual income.
 It is best to use cash or readily marketable assets to fund an annuity trust.